gcallah/BookReviews/atherton.md

 Earth rotates around its own axis then?'"
 -- Anscombe, 1959, p.
 151

+In other words, our perceptions, in fact, support the idea of a moving Earth every bit as much as they support the idea of a motionless one, just as, when sitting in a train car, and seeing the train on the next track "moving," our perception supports the proposition "our train is moving past a stationary train" every bit as much as it supports "our train is stationary and we are perceiving another train moving past it."

 ## Principles consequences

 ## Three dialogues: preface

+Having completed her analysis of the *Principles*, Atherton then turns her attention to *Three Dialogues Between Hylas and Philonous*.
+She notes that they are stylistically quite different: the *Principles* is a "fairly conventional philosophical treatise" (114), while *Three Dialogues* is "an exchange of ideas between two characters" (114).

+Atherton then lays out some questions that exemplify her straightforward approach to expounding on Berkeley; she states what questions the rest of her examination of *Three Dialogues* will address:

+"But is this stylistic difference the only difference between the two books?
+Does Berkeley intend *Three Dialogues* to supplement the *Principles*?
+To replace it?
+Or, is *Three Dialogues* nothing more than the *Principles* rewritten in a more attractive style?"
+(114)

 ## Three dialogues: 1st D.

 ## Three dialogues: 2nd D.